 Note the square array of four spinnerets on the much-reduced epiproct.

-The paraprocts vary least.
+The paraprocts vary least in most Polydesmida (but are apparently in 2 sections in the cave species Dobrodesmus mirabilis from Brazil; see Shear et al. 2016).
 There are two large setae on each paraproct, close to the median edge where the paraprocts meet.
 Some diagnostic descriptions of Paradoxosomatidae say that in this family one or both of these setae are further from the margin of the paraprocts than in other Polydesmida, but the differences are unreliable.

 The free edge of the hypoproct varies in outline from rounded-triangular to sharply truncated.
 There are two large setae in the positions shown above (Agathodesmus image), and these setae often arise from nipple-like projections.